ankitects/anki-manual/src/getting-started.md

 If you are a language learner, you may be tempted to download a long list of words and their translations, but this won’t teach you a language any more than memorizing scientific equations will teach you astrophysics.
-To learn properly, we believe you need textbooks, teachers, or exposure to real-world sentences.
+To learn properly, you might need textbooks, teachers, or exposure to real-world sentences.

     Do not learn if you do not understand.